JACOBS, SAMUEL, merchant; date and place of birth unknown; d. 3 Aug. 1786 at Quebec, and was buried there two days later.

 Unlike most Jews of the period, Samuel Jacobs married a French Canadian, not a Jewess.
 In 1784 he regularized his situation with Marie-Josette Audette, dit Lapointe, the marriage licence being issued by Governor Haldimand on 15 October.
 How old Jacobs was at that time is not known.
 He may not have been in good health.
 In any case, he made his will that day: “If I die at St. Denis aforesaid,” he wrote, “my will is that I be Buried at Sorel, . . . near to some old soldier there.”
 He bequeathed his furniture and household goods to his wife, as well as the usufruct of £1,500, with the obligation to bequeath the capital to at least three of his children.
 He left the rest of his estate to his “two eldest natural daughters, Mary Geneviève and Mary Marianne,” and his son Samuel.
-He did not forget his other children: John Levy, John Baptist, Baptist Samuel, and his youngest daughter Angélique.
+He did not forget his other children: John Levy, John Baptist, Baptist Samuel, and his youngest daughter, Angélique.
 On 3 Aug.
-1785, after having threatened Mary Geneviève that he would cut her off with a shilling if she married Stanislas Vigneault without his consent, he did in fact cut off her inheritance, except for the shilling, and forbad his wife, on pain of being herself disinherited, to give her any assistance whatever.
+1785, after having threatened Mary Geneviève that he would cut her off with nothing but a shilling if she married Stanislas Vigneault without his consent, he did in fact cut off her inheritance, except for the shilling, and forbad his wife, on pain of being herself disinherited, to give her any assistance whatever.

-Jacobs died on or about 10 Aug.
+Jacobs died on 3 Aug.
 1786.
 He left his executor, Edward William Gray*, a heavy task, since the value of the property involved made it necessary for him to guard the rich merchant’s papers carefully.
 Jacobs’ widow took as her second husband Jean-Baptiste Rieutord*, a doctor from Trois-Rivières.
 She in turn died in 1806.
 An extremely complex notarial deed, now in the Baby collection, again left Edward William Gray the task of settling the delicate question of the inheritance, raised this time by the new will left by the widow, in which she is called “mother and step-mother” of Samuel Jacobs’ children.

 The Saint-Denis merchant was a colourful man and his correspondence shows an original mind.
 A musician in his leisure, he was fond of reading plays and was not unwilling to use a theatrical style himself.
 Even though he did not attend the synagogue in Montreal and had made a Protestant marriage, he gave proof of his Jewish conscience on many occasions.
 He knew a little Hebrew and enjoyed signing certain letters “Shemuel,” shaping the final “l” in the Hebrew manner.
-He even left a long account of the American invasion in Hebrew characters which no one so far has succeeded in fully understanding.
+He even left a long account of the American invasion in Hebrew characters, which no one so far has succeeded in fully understanding.
 The learned Dr Marcus and his colleagues at Hebrew Union College and the American Jewish Archives in Cincinnati have not been able to decipher much of it.

 Samuel Jacobs left numerous business papers which shed some light on the earliest Jews in Canada, with whom he had throughout his life maintained close relations.
 To those previously mentioned should be added his brother Thomas, Gershom and Isaac Levy, Simon Nathan, Lazarus David, Samuel Judah, and Abraham Jacobs.
 He remains, however, an enigmatic personality.
 More knowledge of him could not fail to provide new insights into “the morrows of the conquest.”

 [The Jacobs papers at the PAC (MG 19, A2, ser.3, 1–246) are the most important primary source.
 They form part of the Ermatinger family collection; one of the Ermatingers was the executor for Edward William Gray, who was himself responsible for Samuel Jacobs’ estate.
 The papers permit a close examination of Jacobs’ commercial activities but tell us little about his family situation.
-At the Archives du séminaire de Trois-Rivières, the Fonds Hart, 1760–1865, contain numerous references to Jacobs, and the parish archives of Saint-Denis (Saint-Denis-sur-Richelieu, Que.) includes documents (23 oct.
+At the Archives du séminaire de Trois-Rivières, the Fonds Hart, 1760–1865, contains numerous references to Jacobs, and the parish archives of Saint-Denis (Saint-Denis-sur-Richelieu, Que.) include documents (23 oct.
 1772, 6 août 1776, 14 mai 1780, 27 juill.
 1781) concerning Jacobs’ children, who were raised as Catholics.
 Additional information is to be found in ANQ-Q, Greffe de P.-L. Descheneaux, 13 déc.
 1787.